vaskoGut/Learning/README.md

   40. ### #react-hook-service-difference
       Reeact custom hook used to work with reused stateful logic.
 While service is used when you need something independent from react.
 Service can be used in next cases: Managing API requests and responses.
 Storing business logic that can be shared across the application (not just in React components).

+  41. ### #virtual-dom-shadow-dom-difference
+      Virtual dom - The Virtual DOM is a tree of JavaScript objects that represent the real DOM elements Shadow dom-is a form of encapsulation on our element.
+In simple words, Shadow DOM is a way to create a "mini DOM" inside a web component that is hidden and separated from the rest of the page.
+      This means that the styles and elements inside the shadow DOM are encapsulated (protected or isolated) so they don’t get affected by, or affect, anything outside of it